adamgreig/stm32ral/README.md

 ### Crate Features

 * `inline-asm`: enables `inline-asm` on the `cortex_m` dependency.
-  Recommended if you're using a nightly compiler that supports it, which is why it's on by default, but you can disable it to run on stable.
+  Recommended if you're using a nightly compiler that supports it.
 * `rt`: enables `device` on the `cortex_m_rt` dependency, and provides the relevant interrupt linker scripts.
-  Recommended for most users which is why it's on by default, but you can disable it if you want to handle interrupts yourself.
+  Recommended for most users, but you can leave it off if you want to handle interrupts yourself.
 * `doc`: makes all devices visible in the output without using any of them at the top level.
 Ideal for generating documentation.
 Not useful for actually building code.